Search

 Dave: And I can’t believe I wrote it down.
 But I was like, that’s how clueless I was.
 And I really think what happened to me and us is I got lazy.

-Dave: You know.
-It was like – it’s almost like you lose your first love.
+Dave: You know, it was like, it’s almost like you lose your first love.
 And it’s interesting, I just preached on this.
 You go to that passage in Revelation 2, where he says, “I commend you for these great things, but you’ve lost your first love.”
-And what’s he tell him to do?
+And what does he tell him to do?
 Repent.
 Hm, heard that word before.
 And do the things you did at first.
 And I realized, man, when we were dating, when we were newlyweds, aw, pursue, pursue, pursue.
-And then you get lazy, and we’re, how do you get that back?
-A lot of couples think, well, I got to get that feeling back.
+And then you get lazy, and well, how do you get that back?
+A lot of couples think, “Well, I got to get that feeling back.”
 No, no, no. Do the things you did at first.
-What’d we do?
+What do we do?
 We talked every day.
 We dated.
 We forgave.

 Jim: It’s so true.